 An overactive thyroid gland that pumps out too much thyroid hormone can be extremely uncomfortable or even dangerous.
-When this condition is caused by the immune system attacking the thyroid gland, it is called Graves disease.
-Complications may include cardiovascular troubles such as rapid heart rate, digestive difficulties such as diarrhea, and eye problems.
-Grave’s disease may be treated temporarily with thyroid-suppressing medication such as methimazole.
+When this condition is caused by the immune system attacking the thyroid gland, it is called Graves’ disease.
+Complications may include rapid heart rate (palpitations), hand tremors, anxiety, fatigue, weight loss, digestive difficulties such as diarrhea, and eye problems.
+Graves’ disease may be treated temporarily with thyroid-suppressing medication such as methimazole.
 If it persists, however, endocrinologists will frequently recommend lasting treatment with surgery or radioactive iodine.
 Both of these destroy thyroid tissue and result in an underactive thyroid gland that requires supplementation.

 Can You Overcome Too Little Thyroid Hormone?

 Here is a reader who had his thyroid gland zapped.
 That means his body could no longer make T3 or T4.

 Q. I was diagnosed at 16 with hyperthyroidism.
 My doctor treated it with radioactive iodine, which immediately made me hypothyroid.
 As I have gotten older, I’ve never been able to get a doctor to adjust my meds to make me feel good.
 As long as my blood tests are within the normal range, they say everything’s fine.
 Do you have any information on treating hypothyroidism?

 Laboratory Tests for Thyroid Disease: